hkleinsorgen/VW-Xft/README.md

 Gathers font information from the desktop configuration.
 The default text attributes will be resetted according to the default font of the desktop.
 Also provides additional settings (Look and Feel > Xft)

+### Xft-Development

+Settings and tweaks for the IDE

 ### Xft-Performance